adrienchkirate/gaussian-curves-webapp/README.md

 # A Web Application for scientific purposes

-This application was designed for a particular research subject at the [Limoges University](http://www.xlim.fr/) in France.
+This application was designed for a particular research subject at [Limoges University](http://www.xlim.fr/) in France.
 The web application allows researchers to manipulate gaussian curves and experimental curves.
 The application is in French.

 It features :
 - Integration of experimental points
 - Manipulation of gaussian curves
-- Exportation of the points as a csv file
+- Ability to export of the points as a csv file
 - Calculation of the error between an experimental and a theorical curve
 - A curve fitting algorithm allowing the fitting of theoretical curves to an experimental curve